cypress-io/cypress-documentation/source/api/commands/window.md

 })
 ```

-### Check custom property
+### Check a custom property

-If the application sets a custom property, like
+If the application sets a custom property, like:

 ```javascript
 window.tags = {